b4too/checker/README.md

 Now you will have your daily report at 5am on your discord server if any image currently used on the host executing the cron gets updated.

-* **For info**

- > 11th line is for images such as debian/postgres/... that can only be accessed with library/[image_name] url

- > sed at 14th and 15th lines is used because linuxserver images will output with ghcr.io/ appended to the name and that needs to be cut

- > the 18th line adds by default the tag 'latest' to the images that are without tag, same way docker does

- > the 21st line while loop is necessary because most images will get multiple pages and your tag might not be on the first

-If you have anything to add please do, some images might need other particular treatment.
+* **If you have anything to add please do, some images might need other particular treatment.**